Context-Free Recognition with Transformers: Experimental Setup

 \section{Experimental Setup}

-\paragraph{Data.} We used \citet{butoi-languageclasses}'s \emph{length-constrained} sampling algorithm for $\cfl$s to generate datasets.
+\paragraph{Data.} We used \citeposs{butoi-languageclasses} \emph{length-constrained} sampling algorithm for $\cfl$s to generate datasets.
 To sample strings from a given grammar $\grammar$, we consider the \emph{probabilistic} version of $\grammar$ which induces a probability distribution over $\lang(\grammar)$, which enables length-constrained sampling.
 Importantly, their procedure first samples a desired string length $\idxn$, and then performs sampling over the distribution of all strings of length $\idxn$.
 Negative strings are either sampled at random from $\kleene{\alphabet}$ or are perturbations from positive strings by applying random edits to them, the number of which is randomly sampled from a geometric distribution that favors small values \citep{butoi2025trainingneuralnetworksrecognizers}.

 We therefore follow this procedure to sample positive and negative strings from handpicked context-free grammars except for $\bfvp$.
-For $\bfvp$, the negative strings were sampled Boolean formulas that evaluate to $\FALSE$, such that the transformer is trained to correctly evaluate a Boolean formula rather than checking if an input is well-formed.
-We argue that the ability to process hierarchically nested structures, such as nested subformulas in $\bfvp$, is already captured by the grammar $\dyck{\idxk}$.
+For $\bfvp$, the negative strings are Boolean formulas that evaluate to $\FALSE$, enabling us to examine whether a transformer can correctly evaluate formulas rather than checking if an input is well-formed.
+We argue that the ability to process hierarchically nested structures such as nested subformulas in $\bfvp$ is already captured by the grammar $\dyck{\idxk}$.

-The training set consists of 1 million samples with string length at most 40.
-The test set has 2000 samples with string length at most 80.
+The training set consists of 1 million samples with string length at most 50.
+The test set has 2000 samples with string lengths at most 500.
 Testing the model on strings longer than those seen in training enabled the evaluation of its ability to \emph{generalize} out-of-distribution.

 \paragraph{Models and Training Procedure.} We trained causally masked looped transformers with no positional embeddings.
 We used the \textsc{PyTorch} implementation of a transformer encoder layer with pre-norm.
 Following our definition of the transformer in \cref{subsec:transformersprelim}, we instantiated our models with an initial block of 2 transformer layers, a looping block (which is repeated $\log(\idxn)$ times or once at inference) of 2 transformer layers and a final block of 2 transformer layers.
 A binary classifier (2 layer feedforward network) was then applied to the final contextual representation of $\eos$.
 Our transformers have 1.2 million parameter budget.
 We used the \textsc{AdamW} optimizer \citep{loshchilov2019decoupledweightdecayregularization} and binary cross-entropy loss, considering runs across 5 different seeds.
 The batch size was set to 64 and the learning rate to 0.0001.